takashim0101/mini-insar-pipeline/mini-insar-pipeline/TROUBLESHOOTING.md

 **Tip for Freeing Up Space:**
 A comprehensive list of methods to free up disk space on your host machine:

-*   **Project-Specific Data:**
+### Project-Specific Data

 *   Clear the contents of the `data/SAFE` and `data/out` directories.

-*   **General Windows Cleanup:**
+### General Windows Cleanup

 *   **Disk Cleanup Tool:** Run the built-in Windows "Disk Cleanup" utility and select "Clean up system files" to remove old Windows Update files.
 *   **Uninstall Unused Apps:** Go to "Settings" > "Apps" > "Installed apps" and uninstall any software you no longer need.
 *   **Disk Analysis Tools:** Use free tools like **WinDirStat** or **TreeSize Free** to visualize what is consuming your disk space.
 This is often the most effective way to find large, forgotten files.

-*   **Docker Cleanup:**
+### Docker Cleanup

 *   The `docker system prune -a` command is an effective but aggressive way to reclaim disk space by removing all stopped containers, unused networks, and dangling images.
     *   **Real-World Example:** One user resolved an `[Errno 5]` error by running `docker system prune -a`, which successfully reclaimed over 10GB of disk space.
 *   For a less aggressive approach, you can use more targeted commands:
     *   `docker builder prune`: Safely removes only the build cache.
     *   `docker image prune`: Safely removes "dangling" images (images not tagged or used by any container).

+### Advanced Windows Cleanup (Use with Caution)

 For Windows users, you can also free up significant space on your C: drive by running the following command in an **administrator PowerShell or Command Prompt**:
 ```